chris-stytch/pages-plugins/packages/graphql/README.md

 });
 ```

-This plugin only exposes a single route, so wherever it is mounted is wherever it will be available.
+This Plugin only exposes a single route, so wherever it is mounted is wherever it will be available.
 In the above example, because it is mounted in `./functions/graphql.ts` the server will be available on `/graphql` of the app.